This thread is for sharing ideas for Building an Ark in your classroom.

 1/75th Scale Ark:

-We are building an 1/75th scale ark for our next rotation out of scrap thin plywood, and I used information from the www.sixdaycreation.com website to get the dimensions.
-I'll post pictures after we complete it.
+We are building an 1/75th scale ark for our next rotation out of scrap thin plywood.
+Site where directions came from removed as no longer available.

-(look for the Noah’s Ark scale model kit with animals)
+Looking for a Noah’s Ark scale model kit with animals?

 "Great for Home Schools, Christian Schools, Sunday Schools, etc. The Noah's Ark kit is built of cardboard and held together by Velcro.
 Scale model is 1/75 scale.
 Actual size of Noah’s Ark was; 450 feet long, 75 feet wide and 45 feet high.
 Our model is; 6 feet long, 1 foot wide and 7.5 inches high.
 Kit comes with 14 pairs of animals and 7 pairs of dinosaurs all at 1/75 scale.
 Assembly will take several hours the first because you have to attach the Velcro.
 Later assemblies take an hour or less."